POSIX::PWDENT

 The $*PWDENT dynamic variable

-When you request the POSIX::PWDENT module to be loaded the $*PWDENT
+When you request the POSIX::PWDENT module to be loaded the $*PWDENT dynamic variable

 is installed and is available anywhere in your code.

-To get an entry by name use the variable as an Associative
+To get an entry by name use the variable as an Associative and to get an entry by UID

-use the variable as a Positional
+use the variable as a Positional.

 with the following methods to access the corresponding fields of the entry: